eberban/eberban/books/tour/src/morphology.md

 >  **For the advanced reader:** you may have noticed that all words start with
->  either a vowel (preceded by a pause) or a non-coda consonant, and that all
+>  either a vowel or sonorant (preceded by a pause), or a non-sonorant; and that all
->  words (except borrowings) end with either a vowel or a coda.
+>  words (except borrowings) end with either a vowel or a sonorant.
 This is by
 >  design.
 As we will later see, these seemingly artificial restrictions
->  involving coda ensure that, even if words (except borrowings) are strung
+>  involving sonorants ensure that, even if words (except borrowings) are strung
 >  together without any spaces between them, they can still be uniquely
 >  decomposed (i.e. spaces can be deterministically added back).
 This may seem
 >  unimportant, and indeed in written media spaces are not particularly obnoxious